 Expats should note that international schools are notorious for their high fees.
 Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.

 Most international schools charge an average of 20,000 USD on annual academic fees, in addition to approximately 10,000-15,000 USD in supplementary fees.

 Criteria for selecting a school in Mumbai

-- School Fees - How much can you afford to spend on your child’s education?
+School Fees - How much can one afford to spend on a child’s education?
 Parents do not normally want to put a price on their child’s education, but in Mumbai, this is important to determine.
-Expat-related services, be it purchases, renting apartments, education etc. come at a higher price than for most locals.
+Expat-related services such as purchases, renting apartments and education come at a higher price than for most locals.
 Most schools, private and international, do not publish their fee structure, so it will not be easy to get this information online.
 The best way to get the right information would be to contact the school directly.

-- Proximity to home - As with everything else in Mumbai, travel time is one of the most important factors to consider when choosing a school.
-Most international schools in Mumbai are located in the suburbs of Bandra, Andheri etc., which are also the predominant areas where expats choose to live.
+Proximity to home - As with everything else in Mumbai, travel time is one of the most important factors to consider when choosing a school.
+Most international schools in Mumbai are located in the suburbs of Bandra or Andheri, which are also the predominant areas where expats choose to live.

-- Extras - Like extra curricula activities, services provided by the school, parent teacher associations, etc. will also factor into your decision.
+Extras - Like extra curricula activities and services provided by the school, parent teacher associations will also factor into your decision.